riipon1/rock-paper-scissors/README.md

 # Rock, Paper, Scissors Game

  Welcome to the Rock, Paper Scissors game!
 This project is a simple web-based game where users can play the classic Rock, Paper, Scissors against the computer.
-It's a fun and interactive way to pass the time and test your luck and strategy skills. if you are a beginner or a seasoned player - this game will offer an enjoyable experience for all ages. so, get ready to make your choices and see if you can outsmart the computer in this timeless game of chances.
+It's a fun and interactive way to pass the time and test your luck and strategy skills.
+If you are a beginner or a seasoned player - this game will offer an enjoyable experience for all ages.
+So, get ready to make your choices and see if you can outsmart the computer in this timeless game of chances.

 ## User Experience (UX)

 ### key information

 - The game's aim is to provide users with an engaging and entertaining experience as they play the classic Rock paper scissors game against the computer - with a user-friendly interface users can enjoy hours of fun and excitement.

-- The users will be presanted with clear and visually appealing images represenating their choices of Rock, Paper, or Scissors.
+- The users will be presented with clear and visually appealing images representing their choices of Rock, Paper, or Scissors.

 - Users can then make their choice by clicking on the corresponding button for rock, paper or scissors.
-The computer will then generate it's choice and the result will be displayed with dynamic animations and engaging visual effects.
+The computer will then generate its choice and the result will be displayed with dynamic animations and engaging visual effects.

 - The game also keeps track of the score and updates the score for both the player and the computer after each round.
 Users can also reset the game by clicking the "Reset Game" button to start over.

 ## User Goals

 - The game has sleek and modern design with clear visual RPS choices.

 - Ensured responsiveness and compatibility across various devices.

-- The game has simple and intuitive interface for making choices during the game.
+- The game has a simple and intuitive interface for making choices during the game.

 - Keeping users engaged with dynamic animations and visual effects.

 ## Designs

 ### Colors

-- I have chosen the deep blue color for primary background color for the game interface, it provides a calm and neutral backdrop that enhances the visibility of the game elements.
+- I have chosen the deep blue color for the primary background color for the game interface, it provides a calm and neutral backdrop that enhances the visibility of the game elements.

-- The accent color is used for the rerset button hover effect for vibrancy and interactivity to the interface.
+- The accent color is used for the reset button hover effect for vibrancy and interactivity to the interface.

 - White is used for the border of the game option buttons and text for high contrast.
-The chosen color combination aims to create a visually pleasing and user-friendly experience for palyers.
+The chosen color combination aims to create a visually pleasing and user-friendly experience for players.

 ## Typography

-- Arial was used as the chesen font for the game to increase readability and keeping consistancy.
-The Arial font family also give a clean and distinct appearance.
+- Arial was used as the chosen font for the game to increase readability and keep consistency.
+The Arial font family also gives a clean and distinct appearance.

 ## Wireframes

 ## Features

 #### This Rock Paper Scissors game offers a range of features that provides an engaging and enjoyable gaming experience for players.

 - Interactive Gameplay: Players can participate against the computer to test their luck and strategy with each round of the RPS game.

-- Dynamic Animations & Score Tracking: There is shake animations applied to the computer and player images during the gameplay.
-There si also a score tracking system which keeps track of the score for both the player and the computer, updating it in real time after each round to provide feedback on performance.
+- Dynamic Animations & Score Tracking: There are shake animations applied to the computer and player images during the gameplay.
+There is also a score tracking system which keeps track of the score for both the player and the computer, updating it in real time after each round to provide feedback on performance.

 ## Technologies
 ### Languages used